(Translate this site)

 "What?
 You've got to be joking!"

-"No. I would not joke about a matter as serious as discontinuity."
+"No: I would not jest about a matter as serious as discontinuity."

 I was stymied.
 So I changed the subject.